 - Your entire organisation has an immediate understanding of a customer type thanks to personas

 - As well as making it easier to create useful content, knowing what your customers want makes it easier to develop helpful new products and services

 How many buyer personas should I have?

-You can have as few or as many personas as you like.
+In the inbound marketing process you can have as few or as many personas as you like.
 This really depends on your business and your customers.
 It’s recommended to start with one core persona, before going on to create more.
 And while for many businesses multiple personas will be useful, it’s important that there are clear distinctions between them.